ks465/yii2-utils/documents/concept-workflow.md

     Hence filtering the columns and grid views could not be done in a generic form.
 It should be designed for each scenario.

+###buttons.php
+This view file is a view file showing a button group for all defined transitions

 #Workflow Manager
 In this version workflow are saved in the database tables and managed using [[\cornernote\workflow\manager\Module]].
 Both [[workflow]] and [[workflow-view]] are supported through this.